 era described her as follows:

-You can listen to songs of Madame Spivy at:
+You can see a listing of songs by Madame Spivy at:

 The below recordings info is from: http://www.hensteeth.com/sblue.html

 from unnumbered album "Seven Sophisticated Gay Songs by Spivy"